Set Up Limited Company

 • Section U – Activities of extraterritorial organisations and bodies

 This website has a searchable database of all SIC codes and their descriptions.
 Simply enter the description of your business activities and the search tool will provide you with a list of relevant SIC codes.
+It is important to note that the SIC code is only used for statistical purposes and does not reflect the legal status of a business.

 What Happens if I Use the Wrong SIC Code?